-Yu Xiao (肖宇) is a PhD candidate in the Political Science Department at the University of Pittsburgh.
-Her research focuses on comparative political economy in China and Latin America and China-Latin America Relations.
+Yu Xiao (肖宇) received her PhD in Political Science from the University of Pittsburgh.
+Her research focuses on comparative political economy in China and Latin America and China-Latin American Relations.

 My dissertation (Why Do Autocrats Decentralize?) studies why some autocracies pursue economic decentralization policies while others do not.
 What political conditions facilitate or inhibit economic decentralization in autocracies?
 Studies that focus on democracies have largely reach a consensus that politically decentralized systems tend to pursue economic decentralization policies.
 I contend, however, that there is an opposite relationship in autocracies.
 Specifically, it is the politically centralized autocracies that are more likely to pursue economic decentralization policies.
 I argue that this cross-regime difference is because in autocracies, economic decentralization policies often result from a top-down delegation process, as opposed to a bottom-up bargaining process that often prevails in democracies.